alxdavids/draft-privacy-pass/draft-privacy-pass.md

 If the value of U is much bigger (e.g. 5 million) then this would permit I = log_2(5000000/5000)-1 = 8 issuers.

-# Valid data encodings {#encoding}

-## Elliptic curve points

-When encoding elliptic curve points into existing data structures or into protocol messages, we assume that the curve points are first encoded into bytes.
-We allow both uncompressed and compressed encodings, as long as the client and server are aligned on the encodings that they used.
-Compressed encodings provide storage and communication benefits but are slightly more expensive to decode.

-## Protocol messages

-Protocol messages can either be encoded in raw byte format, as base64-encoded string objects, or as JSON objects where all strings are represented in base64-encoded format.